Blood sugar testing: Why, when and how

-Talk with your doctor about how often you need to record your blood sugar results.
+Talk with your health care provider about how often you need to record your blood sugar results.
 The readings given by many devices can now be downloaded to a computer.

 If you manually log your results, record the date, time, test results, medication and dose, and diet and exercise information.
-Bring your record of results with you to your doctor's appointments.
+Bring your record of results with you to your health care provider's appointments.

 Avoiding problems with your meter